ABCWarrior/SOCS_Project/backend/readme.md

 5) Add api to sign up for appointments
   - Need login if you're a member to show all bookings in Booked Timeslots -> query all confi
-  - Add api to confirm attendance [Done in bookingsRoute]
+  - Add api to confirm attendance
-  - Add api to request new appointment
+  - Add api to request new appointment [Dont in bookingsRoute]
   - Need to also allow a member to book an appointment without it being public info [For now, typing an email in the search bar for confirmed timeslots query all of them for a user, and requires login if the email is from a member]
+    - Don't fully understand this

 6) Deploy website on SOCS Server